Jaén, Spain

-Jaén ([xaˈen]) is the urban capital city of the province of Jaén, in the autonomous community of Andalusia, Spain.
+Jaén ([xaˈen]) is a municipality of Spain and the capital of the province of Jaén, in the autonomous community of Andalusia.

 The city of Jaén is the administrative and industrial centre for the province.
 Industrial establishments in the city include chemical works, tanneries, distilleries, cookie factories, textile factories, as well as agricultural and olive oil processing machinery industry.

-The layout of Jaén is determined by its position in the hills of the Santa Catalina mountains, with steep, narrow streets, in the historical central city district.
+The layout of Jaén is determined by its position on the foothills of the Cerro de Santa Catalina, with steep, narrow streets, in the historic core.

 Its population is 112,757 (2020), about one-sixth of the population of the province.
-Recently Jaén has had a great increase in cultural tourism, having received 604,523 tourists along the year 2015, 10% more than in 2014.
+Jaén had an increase in cultural tourism in the mid-2010s, having received 604,523 tourists in 2015, 10% more than in 2014.

-The city is also known as the World Capital of Olive Oil, because it is the biggest producer of the oil, known by locals as liquid gold.

 Etymology

 The name is most likely derived from the Roman name Villa Gaiena (Villa of Gaius).
 It was called Jayyān during the time of Al-Andalus.

 The inhabitants of the city are known as Jienenses.